idrees118/idrees118.github.io/README.md

 | **Compute Strategy** | On-Demand Instances | Spot Instances | **70% Savings** |
 | **Monthly Bill** | ~$1,500,000 | **~$88,000** | **94% Reduction** |

-### 2. Cost Per Patient (The "By People" Metric)
+### 2. Unit Economics (Cost Per Patient)
-The most critical metric for grant applications is the cost per sample.

 * **Total Monthly Cost:** $88,026
 * **Total Patients:** 500,000
 * **Cost Per Patient:** **$0.17 per month**

 > **💡 Strategic Research Insight:**
-> Managing a genomic asset value of **$250 Million** (the sequencing cost of 500k genomes @ $500 each) for an operational cost of **0.035% per month** demonstrates extreme financial viability for large-scale longitudinal studies.
+> Managing a genomic asset value of **$250 Million** (the sequencing cost of 500k genomes) for an operational cost of **0.035% per month** demonstrates extreme financial viability for large-scale longitudinal studies.

 ---

-## 🏗️ System Architecture & Data Flow
+## 🏗️ System Architecture

 The simulation is based on a production-grade **AWS Genomic Data Lake** pipeline.
-It relies on the concept of moving data from "Cold" storage to "Hot" analytics only when necessary.
+It moves data from "Cold" storage to "Hot" analytics only when necessary.

 ```mermaid
 graph TB